KRoperUK/BulkSS/README.md

 - [ ] Less jank needed
 - [ ] Better error handling
 - [ ] Support for other StaffSavvy sites. (e.g. user custom entry / using active tab)
+- [ ] Support for bulk cancelling shifts - should be pretty easy to implement.

 For now, this application only supports the University of Birmingham - Guild of Students StaffSavvy.

 ## Contributing

 Please fork the repo.

+## Acknowledgements

+FontAwesome for the icon logo.
+Bulk mail.

 ## Security